 Streaming devices and services are setting the bar for user experience comparisons.
 More OTT companies lead to more consumer exposure to a range of services, and the assumption is that if Service X can do something, then Service Y should be able to do so too.
 Expectations are dramatically higher as a result.
 And with even completely different industries also starting to inform consumer choice — for example, the effectiveness of a recommendation engine being bench-marked in consumer perception up against one used by Amazon — the landscape is changing markedly.

 Broadcasters, typically national broadcasters, used to set the bar.
-Now it’s the software and entertainment giants of the FAANG group.
+Now it’s the software and entertainment giants of the major tech companies.

 - Adopt a multi-CDN strategy that uses the best CDN in each territory

 - Use bullet-proof cloud services that can spin up swiftly to handle demand and processing spikes

 - Deploy business analytics to truly understand the effectiveness of the content library and its associated programming strategy

 - Use contextual recommendations to mine as many data points as possible and improve recommendation results

 SVOD as an industry is in a fairly unique position.
 Not much more than a decade old, its penetration into the consumer space has been rapid and impressive.
 However, it now finds itself both a maturing market and one still undergoing high rates of technological change and evolving consumer behavior.
 The market is by no means yet saturated on a global scale, but it is becoming increasingly competitive.
 Meeting the expectations of consumers that are exhibiting levels of brand loyalty that can best be described as pragmatic as they are choosing OTT services is a challenge that needs careful thought.
 But, with the careful use of best-of-breed technologies, the current pain points can be alleviated and any future ones anticipated.